-Knowledge of rules of scoring in table tennis may not be important when you are playing for fun, for enjoyment.
+Knowledge of the rules of scoring in table tennis may not be important when you are playing for fun, or for enjoyment.
 At the time of an argument on a point, you and your opponent may debate and ultimately come to a conclusion.
 That means you make your own rules in table tennis.

 Before going to the details, let’s review some basic definitions related to scoring.

 - A rally is the time period when the ball is in play.

 - A ‘let’ is a rally that ends with no result.